nesnes/teleplot/README.md

 - "position" or "P" => the position of the center of the sphere in a cartesian coordinate system 1st argument : x, 2nd argument : y, 3rd argument : z

-- "rotation" or "R" => the rotation of the shape using Euler angles ( please avoid this method and use a quaternion instead ) 1st argument : the rotation around the x axis, 2nd argument : the rotation around the y axis, 3rd argument : the rotation around the z axis
+- "rotation" or "R" => the rotation ( in radian ) of the shape using Euler angles ( please avoid this method and use a quaternion instead )
+    1st argument : the rotation around the x axis, 2nd argument : the rotation around the y axis, 3rd argument : the rotation around the z axis

 - "quaternion" or "Q" => the rotation of the shape using a quaternion